lessworks/translation/less framework/coordination-and-integration.md

 ## Send Observers to the Daily Scrum

-A simple coordination method for teams is to send a representative —not the ScrumMaster—as a silent observer to the Daily Scrum of other teams doing related work.
+A simple coordination method for teams is to send a representative —not the Scrum Master—as a silent observer to the Daily Scrum of other teams doing related work.
 The observers then report back to their teams so they can take further action.

 ## Component communities and mentors